Choosing a name

 In order to protect your enterprise name, you can register it in the Register of Business Enterprises.
 If you have a sole proprietorship, it is the full name, including your surname, which will be protected.

-You can also opt to trademark-protect the enterprise name, the domain name or your marketing name.
+You can also opt to trademark-protect the enterprise name with the Norwegian Industrial Property Office.